WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

         | A fields |
         +----------+
         ```
-    - `B` and `C` need to be laid out so that we can find the `A` part but the distance is not known (depends on the runtime of the object)
+    - `B` and `C` need to be laid out so that we can find the `A` part but the distance is not known (depends on the runtime of the object).
-    - _Solution:_ location of the base object stored in vtable
+    - _Solution:_ location of the base object stored in vtable.
-        - Also note the diagram doesn't simultaneously look like `A`, `B`, `C` and `D`, but slices of it do
+        - Also note the diagram doesn't simultaneously look like `A`, `B`, `C` and `D`, but slices of it do.
-        - Therefore pointer assignment among `A`, `B`, `C`, `D` pointers may change the address stored in the pointer
+        - Therefore pointer assignment among `A`, `B`, `C`, `D` pointers may change the address stored in the pointer.
         ```C++
-        D *d = ___;
+        D *d = new D {...};
         A *a = d;   // Changes the address
         ```
-        - `static_cast`, `const_cast`, `dynamic_cast`, under multiple inheritance will also adjust the value of the pointer (`reinterpret_cast` will not)
+        - `static_cast`, `const_cast`, `dynamic_cast`, under multiple inheritance will also adjust the value of the pointer (`reinterpret_cast` will not).
 - **Dependency Inversion Principle**
     - High level modules should not depend on low-level modules.
-Both should depend on abstractions
+Both should depend on abstractions.
-    - Abstract classes should never depend on concrete classes
+    - Abstract classes should never depend on concrete classes.
-    - Traditional top-down design
+    - Traditional top-down design:
-        - High level modules _uses_ low level module
+        - High level modules _uses_ low level module.
-        - Ex. `Word count` _uses_ `keyboard reader`
+        - Ex. `Word count` _uses_ `keyboard reader`.
         - What if I want to use a file reader?
-          - Changes to details affect the higher level word count module
+          - Changes to details affect the higher level word count module.
-        - Dependency inversion
+        - Dependency inversion.
         <pre>
         +-------------------+   +--------------------------------+
         | High Level Module |-->|      Low Level Abstraction     |